tsimeonov/Computer-Science/js-guide/Ch3-Language-core.md

 The beginning and the end of a string are defined by quotation marks.
 YOu can use both single and double quotation marks.

 `Escaping of Characters within Strings`

+If you want to use quotaion marks within a string, you have several options. depending on the type of quotation marks you want ot use.